mdn/kuma/docs/installation.rst

 If you're using Stripe in testing mode you can also get test numbers from this site: https://stripe.com/docs/testing#cards

-Testing Stripe's webhooks locally requires stripe-cli (https://stripe.com/docs/stripe-cli#install).
+Testing Stripe's webhooks locally requires `stripe-cli`_.
 After installing it you have to first login::

     stripe login